Updated: Nov 7

 Fast forward to 2020.
 America has placed ignorance, and its kissing-cousin, malice, on a pedestal.
 Rationality is out.
 Malicious ignorance is in.
 47% of American women (at least the ones who voted) selected a professed racist, sexual predator and wannabe dictator who openly advocates the destruction of democratic processes as a role model for their sons, and a low-track porn star as role model for their daughters.
 The 47 percenters who voted Trump in 2016 will likely vote Trump again in 2020.
 Why?
 Because the great failure of American education was to convince children that “my ignorance is just as good as your ignorance.”
 Not to mention its failure to teach science and critical thinking skills.
 But maybe that’s one and the same.

 Parents send their children armed with AR-15s into the streets to nullify any remaining notions of rationality, civility, decency or normalcy.
 Unidentifiable uniformed mercenaries brutalize peaceful protestors.
 Persons in high office lie, cheat and steal.
-Fascists, Neo-Nazis, Klansmen, ad hoc militias, and hordes of loonies disseminate their poisonous creeds on Facebook and other platforms, brandishing weaponry in the streets and threatening anyone to challenge them to a pissing match.
+Fascists, Neo-Nazis, Klansmen, ad hoc militias, and hordes of loonies disseminate their poisonous creeds on Facebook and other mainstream platforms and even more virulently on the Dark Web, brandishing weaponry in the streets and threatening anyone to challenge them to a pissing match.
 They kill people.
 All are praised by the President.
-A surreal Presidency has right thinking people scared out of their wits.
+A surreal Presidency has right-thinking people scared out of their wits.
 It’s as if the unconscious mind, the realm of disassociation and nightmare, has hijacked the cerebrum of each and every individual – well, at least half the electorate who voted Trump – and they simply refuse to wake up.
 Automatism has taken over.

 What I’ve labelled ‘The American Idiot’ is somehow on equal footing with the scientists who advise the nation to shut-down in the face of a raging pandemic that has already massacred 190,000 and is predicted to kill millions if adequate measures aren’t taken quickly.
 That’s akin to young Dalí’s snubbing of his professors.
 “I am infinitely more intelligent than these three professors, and I therefore refuse to be examined by them.
 I know this subject much too well,” the budding artist sneered.
 He was expelled from school.
 Soon afterwards, his praise of Generalissimo Francisco Franco and the Spanish Fascists with their German and Italian allies who destroyed the Republic and ushered in 40 years of misery earned Dalí censure by his own contemporaries in art.

 Dalí’s theatrics overshadowed the artistic value of his paintings and drawings.
 Like Trump, Dalí was obsessed with his ratings.
-Technically, his painting skills were equal in every way to his contemporaries, even to the Renaissance Old Masters.
+Technically, his painting skills rivaled those of his contemporaries and even the Renaissance Old Masters.
 Yet, while Picasso produced works like Guernica that expressed the revulsion felt by thinking human beings against the unfolding barbarism of Fascism and Nazism, the melting watches and other works of Dalí continually repeated what the art world already knew, that Dalí was a narcissistic sociopath intent on drawing attention to himself.

 Does that sound familiar?
 Perhaps the only real difference between Dalí and Trump is merely the Spanish artist’s lack of criminal intent.
-Both superb performance artists.
-Both dedicated Fascists.
+Both were/are superb performance artists; both dedicated Fascists.

 These passages from Wikipedia: